Sutlive History, Family Crest & Coats of Arms

 The surname Sutlive was first found in Lancashire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 The name was originally spelled Cartcliff, later becoming Skatcliffe, late Scaytcliffe, later Scaitliffe, later Scaytcliffe, later Skaitcliff, and later particularly when the branches included Yorkshire, Sutcliffe.
 From about 1470 the Crossleys acquired Skatclyffe Hall in the parish of Rochdale in Lancashire, and continued a series of intermarriages with their cousins in Yorkshire.

 Early History of the Sutlive family

-Another 231 words (16 lines of text) covering the years 1550 and 1629 are included under the topic Early Sutlive History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sutlive research.
+Another 116 words (8 lines of text) covering the years 1550 and 1629 are included under the topic Early Sutlive History in all our PDF Extended History products and printed products wherever possible.

 Sutlive Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Sutlive include Sutcliff, Sutcliffe, Sutliff, Southcliffe and many more.